Why most teachers

 to student ready.

 A ₹15,000 studio means nothing if no student ever sees what you record.
 The harder half of online teaching is not the equipment — it is the discovery.
-Most Indian teachers spend years building a perfect setup and never solve student acquisition because they are publishing into an isolated personal app where no learner is searching.
+India has over 250 million school-going students and roughly 580 million people in the 5–24 age bracket, the largest such cohort of any country in the world[2] — the audience exists in overwhelming numbers, yet most Indian teachers spend years building a perfect setup and never solve student acquisition because they are publishing into an isolated personal app where no learner is searching.
+If your acquisition plan still leans on ads, the breakdown of why marketplace discovery beats paid acquisition lives in the guide on how to get the first 500 students for a coaching app.

 Old approach